Ekhorn/spaced/docs/guides/hosting.md

 When you know what provider you want to go with, the next steps to deploy Spaced are described below.

+> **AWS**: [Amazon EC2](https://aws.amazon.com/ec2/) is **recommended** over [Amazon Lightsail](https://aws.amazon.com/lightsail/).
+While Amazon Lightsail is advertised as VPS product it's considerably more expsensive (at the time of writing) compared to EC2.
+If you would like to use Lightsail instead you can follow the general instructions.

 ### 2.1.
 VPS deployment

 Each provider has it's own ways to create a VPS.

+> **Hetzner**: In the cloud console, a default project is created, it can be renamed to e.g. Spaced.
+Or you can create a new project entirely.

 The general steps involved for setting up a VPS are as follows:

 #### 2.1.1.
 Zone (data center location)

 The data center location is important to reduce latency for your users.
 The **recommended** zone would be the one **nearest to most users** minimizing the **mean latency** across your user base.
-To learn more about various latency numbers you can check out the following AWS latency chart https://latency.bluegoat.net/.
+To learn more about various latency numbers you can check out the following AWS latency chart <https://latency.bluegoat.net/>.

 #### 2.1.2.
 OS Image (Linux)